Marouanelmzr/cpp-academic-work/README.md

 ## Notes
 * All exercises are academic and for learning purposes
-* Each folder contains a brief comment header explaining the exercise objectives
+* Each folder contains a brief comment header explaining the exercise objectives ( written in French )

 ## Contact
 For questions or collaboration, you can reach me at: elmozariahimarouane05@gmail.com